 In this thing called life, we have a natural tendency to keep up with the things that we do for each other.
 We identify with Ms. Jackson when our partner asks us for yet another thing and we look at them, wondering “What have you done for me lately?”
 Humans are selfish creatures by nature and can quickly and seamlessly transition into doing things for people only so that we can get something for ourselves.

 One thing in return for another.

-This is our favorite red chair.
+Our room has the comfort of our favorite red chair.

-Yep, this pile of clothes is much bigger than his pile of dirty socks.
+You can imagine that the pile of clothes is much bigger than his pile of dirty socks.

 So what to do about scorekeeping in your relationship?

 Make like Elsa and “Let it go!”

 When you sincerely love another, in the agape sense of the word, you give.

 Sure, these verses are about giving financially to the church, but did you ever think that it could be applied in sowing love into another person?